great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/gcs/pandas.md

   </Tabs>
 </TabItem>
 <TabItem value="configured">
   The below configuration is highly tuned to the specific bucket and blobs relevant to this example.
-You'll have to fine-tune your own regex and assets to fit your use-case.
+You'll have to fine-tune your own regular expressions and assets to fit your use-case.
   <Tabs
     groupId="yaml-or-python"
     defaultValue='yaml'